 Families could use that money to do a lot more holiday-related activities

 The Halloween party is better — there is more to do, and more characters

-Several people say the party isn’t what it used to be.
+Several people said the party isn’t what it used to be.
 This comment from the Disboards is somewhat typical:

 Years ago, it was definitely worth it but I believe that they sold a lot less tickets then and I felt it actually had more of a party type atmosphere.